minprog/webapps/projects/project 2/content.md

 ## Objectives

-* Learn to use JavaScript to run code server-side.
+* Learn to use JavaScript to run code client-side.
 * Become more comfortable with building web user interfaces.
 * Gain experience with Socket.IO to communicate between clients and servers.